ceriously1/cse416surveyproject/README.md

 Working on login next.

 npm start in /owo (client) or /uwu (server) to start.
-Might need to npm install everything to get things working.
+Remember to npm install everything to get things working.
+Backend:
+    checkAuth is deprecated.
+You can now do router('/path', (req, res) => {...}) without any middleware.

 Eric Chan
 - Working on algorand stuff + balance